 top of page

 Do you have a “touchy” digestive system?
 Many people struggle with digestive problems.
-This could include anything from an occasional mild stomach upset, stomach flu, or food poisoning, to morning sickness, frequent attacks of gall bladder, gastritis, colitis or irritable bowel.
-Or even the side-effects of chemotherapy treatment.
+This could include anything from an occasional mild stomach upset, stomach flu, or food poisoning, to morning sickness, frequent attacks of the gall bladder, gastritis, colitis, or irritable bowel.
+Or even the side effects of chemotherapy treatment.
+At Dawn Potter Acupuncture we understand how an upset digestive system can affect your quality of life.
+We hope these tips can help you.
+If you need additional help, do not hesitate to reach out for a free consultation.

 Chronically uncomfortable digestion, such as nausea, heartburn, reflux, cramping, bloating, gas, constipation or diarrhea can be more than just uncomfortable; poor digestion is associated with other health complications, including malnutrition, dysbiosis, unhealthy weight gain or loss, weakness, and headaches.